castorini/pyserini/docs/experiments-ltr-msmarco-passage-training.md

 python -c "from pyserini.search import SimpleSearcher; SimpleSearcher.from_prebuilt_index('msmarco-passage-ltr')"
 ```

 We run the above commands to obtain pre-built index in cache.

+Note you can also build index from scratch follow [this guide](./experiments-ltr-msmarco-passage-reranking.md#L104).

 ```bash
 wget https://www.dropbox.com/s/vlrfcz3vmr4nt0q/ibm_model.tar.gz -P collections/msmarco-ltr-passage/